-Thompson, a Democrat, was the representative for Pennsylvania's 23rd congressional district from 1849 to 1851.
+Thompson was the representative for Pennsylvania’s 23rd congressional district and was a Democrat.
+He served from 1849 to 1851.

 From Dec 1845 to Mar 1851, Thompson missed 525 of 1,692 roll call votes, which is 31.0%.
 This is worse than the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.